-This weekend I was at the Mass Tuning event at Watkins Glen.
-There were three cars with Racebred splitters.
+This weekend I was instructing at the Mass Tuning event at Watkins Glen.
+I saw three cars with Racebred splitters.
 All of them had their splitters mounted upside down.

 What do I mean, aren’t splitters just flat?
 Sometimes and unfortunately yes, but even when they are flat, a splitter behaves essentially as a wing; there’s high pressure on top, and low pressure beneath, and the difference creates downforce.
 The low pressure undersides of wings and splitters produce much more downforce than the high pressure top sides, and so flow attachment beneath these components is critical.